guillemtubert-zz/Dawg/README.md

 Match model

 ```
-TBD.
+Request if the dog1 ID and the dog2 ID likes eachother and if it does, let them start a new chat.

-See if the dog1 and the dog2 matches, then create a new chat for them.
+tbd
 ```

 ## Links